 - Certain chronic illnesses, such as heart disease, lung disease, cancer, inflammatory bowel disease

-- Other factors, such as previous DVT or pulmonary emboli, family history of DVT or pulmonary emboli, age, obesity, inherited clotting disorders, and the placement of a catheter (IV) in a central vein
+- Other factors, such as previous VTE or pulmonary emboli, family history of VTE or pulmonary emboli, age, obesity, inherited clotting disorders, and the placement of a catheter (IV) in a central vein

 Venous thromboembolism can be life threatening, especially when the blood clot breaks free from its location.
 Once loose, the blood clot can travel into the right side of the heart and then into a lung, in a condition known as pulmonary embolism.
 The clot can prevent blood from flowing into the lung, which is life threatening.

-Approximately 60,000 to 100,000 Americans die of DVT/PE, and 10 to 30 percent of those with DVT/PE will die within a month of receiving their diagnosis.
+Approximately 60,000 to 100,000 Americans die of VTE/PE, and 10 to 30 percent of those with VTE/PE will die within a month of receiving their diagnosis.
 Many patients do not realize they have a pulmonary embolism – only about half experience symptoms, according to the CDC.
 In fact, sudden death is the first symptom in about one-quarter of those with PE.

-Anyone can develop venous thromboembolism, so it is important to know the symptoms of DVT.
+Anyone can develop venous thromboembolism, so it is important to know the symptoms of VTE.
 When symptoms occur, they can include: